jorgegarcia/tinytasks/README.md

 	$make
 ```

-This will generate in the folder build/bin/ the corresponding binaries.
+This will generate in the folder `build/bin/` the corresponding binaries.

-To run the tests (from the bin/ directory):
+To run the tests:

 ```shell
 	$cd bin
 	$./tests
 ```

-To see the allowed commands for the example program, please enter:
+To see the allowed commands for the example program:

 ```shell
 $cd bin